spcorcor18/LPO-8800/lectures/Lecture 02 - Descriptive statistics/README.md

 ## Topics covered:

-* Basic commands in Stata: refer to the "Stata Basics" handout on Github, and watch the Crash Course in Stata video
+* Basic commands in Stata: refer to the "Useful Stata Commands" handout on Github under Stata Reesources, and watch the Crash Course in Stata video

 * Describing categorical data:
 	* Know what *frequency* and *relative frequency* (percent) distributions tell you about the distribution of a variable; know to produce and read these in Stata.